disha-satpute/MySQL/Notes/sql_views.md

 - Reusability: Once created, a view can be reused in other queries, making complex queries simpler.

-Advantages of Using Views:

-- Simplifies Complex Queries: Instead of writing complex queries multiple times, you can create a view and use it as a simple reference in future queries.

-- Data Security: Views can limit the access to specific columns or rows, improving security by controlling what data is exposed to users.

-- Data Aggregation: Views can aggregate data (using GROUP BY, JOIN, etc.) and present it in a summarized form.

-- Data Independence: If the structure of the underlying tables changes, you can modify the view without altering queries that use the view.

-- Improves Readability: Views can improve the readability of queries by breaking down complex logic into smaller, reusable components.

 ## Creating Views

 syntax :